Discover New Ways of Thinking about Art and the Everyday

 Designed for undergraduates, postgraduates, faculty, and scholars in philosophy, literature, and visual arts, Bloomsbury Contemporary Aesthetics features primary texts, exclusive case studies, a bank of images, a digital-only reference work, Aesthetics and Politics in the Global South, as well as monographs, study aids, and edited collections covering aesthetics across the humanities.

-Exclusively commissioned for Bloomsbury Contemporary Aesthetics, each case study centers around a single artwork or everyday item.
-They cover a vast array of objects including sculpture, art installations, nature, food, theatre, and beards, offering alternate ways of interpreting art, creativity, and beauty.
-These are entertaining, illustrated introductions to core aesthetic questions about taste, judgement and the definition of art.
+This is a growing collection of case studies exclusively commissioned for Bloomsbury Contemporary Aesthetics.
+Each centers around a single artwork, everyday item, or experience.
+The 39 authors write about painting, sculpture, films, art installations, nature, food, theatre, novels, itches, manhole covers, and beards.
+They cover a vast array of objects and offer alternate ways of interpreting art, creativity, and beauty.
+These are entertaining, illustrated one-of-a-kind introductions to core aesthetic questions about taste, judgement, and the definition of art.

 General Editor: Darren Hudson Hick, Furman University, USA

-Click here to view this collection of case study articles, or click below to read about the contributors to this series.
+Click here to view this collection of case study articles, or scroll below to read about the contributors to this series.

 The curated selection of over 100 eBooks cover aesthetics across the humanities, ranging from study guides and teaching aids to research texts and edited collections.
 Titles include Introducing Aesthetics and Philosophy of Art (Second Edition) and series such as Bloomsbury Aesthetics, Contemporary Aesthetics and Art, Contemporary Thinkers Reframed, and Radical Aesthetics-Radical Art.